-On 5 June 2020 the Parent Company entered into a Sales Agreement with Cantor Fitzgerald & Co. and Oppenheimer & Co.
-Inc. (the "Sales Agents") with respect to an at-the-market offering program pursuant to which the Parent Company may offer and sell through the Sales Agents, from time to time at the Company's sole discretion, ADSs having an aggregate offering price of up to \$50.0 million, each ADS representing one ordinary share.
-As at 31 December 2020, the Company had sold 2,928,813 ADSs, representing the same number of ordinary shares for gross proceeds of \$50.0 million, resulting in net proceeds of \$48.2 million after deducting sales commissions and offering expenses of \$1.8 million.
+On 5 June 2020, the Company entered into a Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. and Oppenheimer & Co.
+Inc. (the "Sales Agents") with respect to an ATM program pursuant to which the Company may offer and sell through the Sales Agents, from time to time at the Company's sole discretion, American Depositary Shares ("ADSs"), each ADS representing one ordinary share.
+During the year ended 31 December 2021, the Company issued and sold 3,771,684 ADSs, representing the same number of ordinary shares for gross proceeds of \$105.8 million, resulting in net proceeds of \$102.6 million after deducting sales commissions and offering expenses of \$3.2 million.
+During the year ended 31 December 2020, the Company issued and sold 2,928,813 ADSs, representing the same number of ordinary shares for gross proceeds of \$50.0 million, resulting in net proceeds of \$48.1 million after deducting sales commissions and offering expenses of \$1.9 million.